hamzakyb/hamzakyb/README.md

 - 👋 Hi, I’m Hamza
-- 👀 I am interested in mobile application development.
+- 👀 I am interested in web development.
-- 🌱 I'm currently learning java
+- 🌱 I'm currently learning Java and PHP
 - 📫 You can reach me at hamzakybsi@gmail.com.

 <!---